 1 | See the Merloquet Falls

-The most beautiful waterfall in Zamboanga City, Merloquet Falls, has two tiers or approximately 10 meters high and 25 meters wide.
+The most beautiful waterfall in Zamboanga City, Merloquet Fall is a multie-tiered falls with a combined height of 10 meters (32.80 feet) and width of about 25 meters (82 feet).
 It is surrounded by trees and features rock formations where you can climb up and spend time enjoying the cool waters and the view of the lush surroundings.

 Other waterfalls in the city are the dam-like Tagbilat Falls (also known as Malagandis Falls) and the smaller Nancy Falls.